 Rhode Island Historical Preservation and Heritage Commission (RIHPHC)

-Grants to Rhode Island local governments for projects related to the preservation of historically significant sites.
+Grants to Rhode Island local governments in eligible communities for projects related to the preservation of historically significant sites.
 Applicants must contact local planning offices prior to applying.
 Funding is intended to support a range of planning activities; surveys that evaluate and identify historic properties; preparing nominations to the National Register of Historic Places; and for public education activities, print, and digital media.
-Eligible properties include individual sites and buildings, historic districts and buildings that are considered contributing elements of a historic district.
-In FY 2020, the Commission will give special priority for a grant to a CLG to co-sponsor the FY 2020 Statewide Historic Preservation Conference.
+Eligible properties include individual sites and buildings, historic districts, and buildings that are considered contributing elements of a historic district.

 Eligible communities are Bristol, Coventry, Cranston, Cumberland, East Greenwich, East Providence, Glocester, Hopkinton, Newport, Narragansett, New Shoreham, North Kingstown, North Providence, North Smithfield, Pawtucket, Providence, South Kingstown, and Warwick.